An Empirical Bayes Method for Chi-Squared Data: Concluding Remarks and Discussions

 Several issues remain to be explored.
-Under what condition(s) the posterior distribution of model (\ref{model}) is unimodal?
-Unimodality would provide additional justification for the posterior intervals proposed in Section \ref{Sec-3}.2.
+We argue in Section \ref{Sec-3}.5 that one can expect the posterior distribution to be unimodal for large $x$.
+What is the best condition to ensure unimodality of the posterior distribution under (\ref{model})?
+Unimodality provides support for the posterior intervals proposed in Section \ref{Sec-3}.2.
 How to estimate and adjust for skewness in the posterior distribution?
 Skewness adjustment would improve the coverage rate of posterior intervals.
-What does a dependable estimation method for the marginal log likelihood and its derivatives look like?
-We already mentioned that the idea of penalized least squares method in \cite{Sasaki_et_al_2014} can be adopted to provide reliable log density gradient estimates.
-All these issues will be addressed in details in another paper as they are technically involved.
+We redesign the PLE method in \cite{HV:2005} and \cite{Sasaki_et_al_2014} to provide reliable log-density derivative estimates.
+What optimal properties does the PLE method have?
+All these issues will be addressed in another paper. \\ \\ \centerline{\bf Appendix} {\Alph{section}.\arabic{equation}} {\bf Proofs of (\ref{e2j}) and Theorem \ref{pm_thm}}\;\; Let $p_j\equiv P(J=j)=\int_0^{\infty}P(J=j|\lambda)dG(\lambda)=\int_0^{\infty}e^{-\lambda/2}\frac{(\lambda/2)^j}{j!}dG(\lambda)$ so that $g_k(x)=\sum_{j=0}^{\infty}p_jf_{k+2j}(x)$.
+The chi-squared density assures that $xf_{k-4+2j}(x)=(k-4+2j)f_{k-2+2j}(x)$ and